Fantasies & Delusions

-Fantasies & Delusions is the thirteenth and final studio album composed by American singer-songwriter Billy Joel.
-It features his longtime friend, the British-Korean pianist Richard Hyung-ki Joo, performing compositions written by Joel and is his only studio album to contain classical compositions.
+Fantasies & Delusions is the thirteenth and final studio album composed by American singer-songwriter Billy Joel, released in 2001.
+His only studio album to contain classical compositions, it features his longtime friend, the British-Korean pianist Richard Hyung-ki Joo, performing compositions written by Joel.

-Fantasies & Delusions was originally recorded at Cove City Sound Studios, Glen Cove, New York, with help from veteran production coordinator Bill Zampino and Richie Cannata; later, the album was re-recorded in Vienna, Austria, for final release.

 It was Joel's 19th album to chart on the Billboard 200, reaching No. 83 in October 2001.
 The album debuted at No. 1 on Billboard′s Top Classical Albums chart.

+Fantasies & Delusions was originally recorded at Cove City Sound Studios, Glen Cove, New York, with help from veteran production coordinator Bill Zampino and Richie Cannata; later, the album was re-recorded in Vienna, Austria, for final release.
+"Opus 1.
+Soliloquy (On a Separation)" and "Opus 3.
+Reverie (Villa d'Este)" had first been heard in public on October 4, 1997, when they were played by Yuliya Gorenman at the Seiji Ozawa Hall in Lenox, Massachusetts.
+A recording of her performance of the second piece was broadcast nine days later on WNYC-FM and WSHU-FM.

+The cover design is based on the covers of the Schirmer's Library of Musical Classics sheet music books.